 - 1 Create a new task by clicking Create a New Schedule on the toolbar or select Actions | Create.
-The New Schedule window is displayed. - 2 Select a Job in the New Schedule window. - 3 Edit Name and Description. - 4 Enter Username and Password for the Windows user account that will run the job.
+The New Schedule window is displayed. - 2 Select a Parameter Set, if desired (see Parameter Sets for a detailed description). - 3 Select a Job in the New Schedule window. - 4 Edit Name and Description.

+5 Enter Username and Password for the Windows user account that will run the job.